Ali Moghtaderi, George Washington University, and Avi Dor, George Washington University and NBER

 Grossman and Khalil explore the existence of social interactions in program participation within small neighborhood networks.
 Their population of interest is pregnant women and their participation in Medicaid during pregnancy.
 Using geographically detailed data, the researchers show that a pregnant mother is substantially more likely to participate in Medicaid, if recently pregnant mothers on her exact census block also received Medicaid benefits.
 To deal with endogenous sorting into neighborhoods, They only compare mothers across small neighborhoods within a broader geographic area defined as an agglomeration of nearby census blocks.
 The reflection problem is avoided by restricting peer groups to only mothers who have recently given birth.
 They also document substantial heterogeneity in the estimated network effect across various dimensions.
 Furthermore, increased Medicaid participation seems to translate into healthier behavior among pregnant women with earlier and more intensive participation in prenatal care.

-Willa H. Friedman, University of Houston, and Nicholas Wilson, Reed College
+Willa H. Friedman, the niversity of Houston, and Nicholas Wilson, Reed College

 A fundamental puzzle about human behavior is the low level of household investment in preventive health inputs.
 Friedman and Wilson conducted a field experiment testing advertising strategies designed to increase demand for a life-saving preventive health technology.
 Offering compensation of US$10 conditional on completing a counseling session for the technology tripled uptake.
 Framing the basic advertisement using the statement, "Are you tough enough?", doubled uptake.
 Suggestive evidence indicates these advertisements reduced procrastination.
 The study appears to be the first showing that a small conditional cash transfer for a one-time health clinic visit can improve individual investment in preventive health inputs.